hanlinqian/IntegrativeNetworkMap/Section0/readme.md

-This chapter is about obtaining protein-protein interactions, identifying and calculating expression of RNAs.
+This section is about obtaining protein-protein interactions, identifying and calculating expression of RNAs.